ianrasmussen05/CPSC350/Assignment5/README.txt

               Student.cpp, Faculty.h, Faculty.cpp, Simulation.h.
 Simulation.cpp, main.cpp

 Challenges:
-The program successfully compiles and does majority of the function.
-Just need to do the Roll Back function.
+The program successfully compiles and runs fine.
+I was unable to do the rollback function in my program does not work.
+Use the two text files in the directory to read and input new students and faculty.

 Resources:
 The first [1] source gave me a better understanding of binary trees and how they are used.